0x4007/travel-stipend/README.md

     *   On the app's page, **generate a private key** (.pem file) and download it.
 Store this securely. **Do not commit this file to Git.** Add `keys/` or the specific `.pem` filename to your `.gitignore`.
     *   **Install the App:** Install the app on the account/organization containing your `travel-stipend` repository.
 During installation, note the **Installation ID** (visible in the URL after installing, e.g., `.../installations/12345678`).
     *   Note your **App ID** from the app's settings page.
+    *   **Convert Private Key (If Necessary):** The proxy function expects the private key in unencrypted PKCS#8 PEM format (`-----BEGIN PRIVATE KEY-----`).
+Keys downloaded from GitHub should already be in this format.
+If your key starts with something else (like `-----BEGIN RSA PRIVATE KEY-----`), convert it using the provided script:
+        ```bash
+        # Ensure openssl is installed
+        # Make the script executable
+        chmod +x scripts/convert-key-to-pkcs8.sh
+        # Run the script (uses keys/ubiquity-os.2025-03-28.private-key.pem by default)
+        bun run convert:key
+        # Or specify a different input key:
+        # bun run convert:key path/to/your/original-key.pem
+        ```
+        This creates a new file ending in `_pkcs8.pem`.
+Use the content of **this new file** for the environment variable below.
 2.  **Deploy to Deno Deploy:**
     1. Go to [dash.deno.com](https://dash.deno.com/) and create a new project.
     2. Link the project to your GitHub repository (`0x4007/travel-stipend`).